Practical Notes on Group Visits to Hauser & Wirth Somerset

 Hauser & Wirth Somerset offers group tours, talks and tailored events.
 Pre-booking is essential for both self-directed visits and groups who wish to book a tour.
 Group leaders are asked to complete and submit a booking enquiry form at least two weeks in advance of your proposed visit.
 We accept group bookings Tuesday – Friday.

-Register your interest in a school booking here.
+Register your interest in an educational booking here.

 Register your interest in a special interest group booking here.

-Sign-up to our Education Emailer, to find out about upcoming opportunities for Teachers and Schools here.
+Sign-up to our Learning emailer, to find out about upcoming opportunities for Teachers and Schools here.

-If you would like to discuss options for a group visit to Hauser & Wirth Somerset, please call our Education Team on +44 1749 814060.
+If you would like to discuss options for a group visit to Hauser & Wirth Somerset, please call our Learning Team on +44 1749 814060.

-The Education Team will be in touch by email within three working days to either confirm the visit, or if they are unable to accommodate the request, suggest an alternative option.
-All visiting groups will have the opportunity to take part in tours led by the Education Team which are tailored to meet the specific needs, interests and learning objectives of the audience.
+The Learning Team will be in touch by email within three working days to either confirm the visit, or if they are unable to accommodate the request, suggest an alternative option.
+All visiting groups will have the opportunity to take part in tours led by the Learning Team which are tailored to meet the specific needs, interests and learning objectives of the audience.